TEALSK12/apcsa-public/curriculum/Unit3/Lesson-309.md

 ---------
 Rather than drill new rules with worksheets, the drilling/activity portion of the class will serve to tie the lesson together in the form of a class competition.
-If space and whiteboard setup allow, set up the grudgeball “court” and scoreboard before class begins so as to mystify the students.
+If space and whiteboard setup allow, set up the grudgeball “court” and scoreboard before class begins to excite the students when they walk in.

 ### Bell-work and Attendance `[5 minutes]`